-All of the equipment I use professionally is from Nikon giving me a set of very robust and versatile tools with which to create images to the level of quality you see throughout this site.
+The equipment I use professionally is from Nikon and Sigma, giving me a set of very robust and versatile tools with which to create the images you see throughout this site.
 When I'm not working I am usually photographing for pleasure - my love of wildlife photography never faded.

-In addition to wildlife photography I love to travel so wherever I go at least one of my cameras comes with me.
+In addition to wildlife photography I love to travel so wherever I go at least one camera comes with me.
 Exploring a new place is always inspirational and I constantly look for new and exciting images to bring home.

-Please take some time to have a look through my website and if you're on social media please add me using the buttons at the bottom left of the page.
+Please take some time to have a look through my website and if you're on social media, add me using the buttons at the bottom of the page.